 Inspiring setting

-The city of Utrecht is home to a large number of concert venues, notably the just completed, state-of-the-art TivoliVredenburg complex, as well as the Utrecht School of the Arts.
-It is also host to a number of world-famous musical events such as the Utrecht Festival of Early Music, the Utrecht International Chamber Music Festival, the Gaudeamus Festival for Contemporary Music and Young Composers, or the triennial International Franz Liszt Piano Competition.
+The city of Utrecht is home to a large number of concert venues, notably the state-of-the-art TivoliVredenburg complex, as well as the Utrecht School of the Arts.
+It is also host to a number of world-famous musical events such as the Utrecht Festival of Early Music, the Utrecht International Chamber Music Festival, the Gaudeamus Festival for Contemporary Music and Young Composers, the biennial 1000 Strings Harp Festival, and the triennial International Franz Liszt Piano Competition.
 The rich cultural facilities of Amsterdam, The Hague, and Rotterdam are all within easy travelling distance.

 Internationally acclaimed library